Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 85:
 - By CraZyboy6484.

+cube 86:
+- By aGold.

 cube 87:
 - By aGold.

-cube 88:
-- By JustHyperCL.

 cube 89:
 - By JustHyperCL.
 - Part of the "Eye catcher" theme which was actually made out of nowhere but boredom 👁.

 cube 90:
-- By angelotoons05.
+- By AngelozDD.

 cube 91:
 - By Drian114.